rhdhorchestrator/serverless-workflows/workflows/experimentals/custom-auth-create-branch/README.md

 # Custom Auth Create Branch Workflow

 This workflow demonstrates creating a GitHub branch using a custom authentication provider.
 It's designed to test the custom authentication provider functionality in Red Hat Developer Hub (RHDH).
-The custom auth provider provides the same functionality as the built in github auth provider, but has a different id and is deployed as a dynamic plugin.
+The custom auth provider provides the same functionality as the one built in github auth provider, but has a different id and is deployed as a dynamic plugin.

 ## Overview